AdithyaK243/w4111-proj1/README.md

 ```bash
 python server.py --help
 ```
-To see the arguments taken by server.py
+To see the arguments taken by server.py <br>
-Arguments
+Arguments:

 - debug: To start the server in edit mode (default: False)
 - HOST: The server is accesible only from the machine on which its executed, to avoid other users of the application from executing